-As per policy 4216, Sexual Harassment section, South Texas College assumes an affirmative posture to prevent and eliminate sexual misconduct, including sexual harassment in any division, department, or any unit by any individual.
+As per policy 4216 Discrimination, Harassment, and Sexual Misconduct, South Texas College assumes an affirmative posture to prevent and eliminate sexual misconduct, including sexual harassment in any division, department, or any unit by any individual.
 South Texas College provides an educational and working environment for its students, faculty, staff, guests and visitors that is free from sex discrimination and sexual harassment.
 It is the policy of the College that any practice or behavior that constitutes sexual harassment will not be tolerated.
 This policy has been developed to reaffirm this principle and to provide recourse for those individuals whose rights have been violated.

 Sexual Harassment is unwelcome verbal or physical conduct that is,

 - sufficiently severe, persistent or pervasive that it, unreasonably interferes with, denies or limits someone’s ability to participate in or benefit from the College’s educational program and/or activities, and is